fauziagustian/delos-aqua/README.md

 - Import postman collection to ur postman apps

 This below for fail running on the top
-2. How To start run with go run main.go :
+2. How To start run with go run main.go:
 - Clone this apps
 - Create database postgres with name delos
 - go install